Check out this article where we talk about how to answer, “What is your greatest weakness?”

-As you move through your job search, you begin to see that there are a number of similarities from company to company.
+As you move through your job search, you will see that there are a number of similarities in processes.
 Most of the hiring processes follow the same structure.
 Typically, they start with a phone screen, which is done by a recruiter or HR team member.
 These are generally brief conversations, but you should still prepare for your phone interview.

 If you pass the phone screen, typically you are given a technical or take-home challenge.
-This is generally done via a service like HackerRank for software engineers and data scientists, where the hiring manager can assess your technical skills and make sure you are a fit to move forward.
+This is generally done via a service like HackerRank for software engineers and data scientists.
+With it, the hiring manager can assess your technical skills and make sure you are a fit to move forward.

 The last step is usually an onsite interview.
-For tech companies, this can be as long as a full day and include many technical and behavioral interviews with various team members, both on the team you are applying for and elsewhere.
+For tech companies, this can be as long as a full day.
+It often includes technical and behavioral interviews with various team members.
 Many of these cross-disciplinary interviews are behavioral.
-The best way to ace your behavioral interviews is to prepare properly and practice the types of questions you will see.
+The best way to ace your behavioral interviews is to prepare properly and practice the questions.

-Our best advice for behavioral interview preparation is to research the company so that you can add information about their mission, values, and products into your responses.
-When you get a good understanding of the company, you are ready to write down some answers to common behavioral interview questions so that you never freeze up in an interview.
+Our best advice for behavioral interview preparation is to research the company.
+That way, you can add information about their mission, values, and products into your responses.
+Then, write down some answers to behavioral interview questions from top tech companies.
+With these in your back pocket, you will never freeze up.

 One of the most popular behavioral interview questions is “What is your greatest weakness?”
 This question comes up a lot because interviewers are looking to gauge your emotional intelligence.
 Talking about your weaknesses in a job interview might feel hard because you are trying to impress the interviewer.
 Because of this, a lot of people answer this question with humble brags or with positive responses that don’t actually answer the question.

-To help you even further, we wanted to give you some examples of how to answer this question.
+So, we wanted to give you some examples of how to answer this question correctly.

 Working too much or working too hard sounds like a humble brag and recruiters will see right through it.
-Instead, you can explain that you sometimes mistake putting in long hours for being productive and that you actually do better if you take breaks and you are not overworking yourself.
-Once you make this change in your initial response, you can go into how you are doing this and let the interviewer know that you are actually getting better results this way.
+Instead, you can explain that you sometimes mistake putting in long hours for being productive.
+Then, say that you actually do better if you take breaks and you are not overworking yourself.
+Once you make this change in your initial response, you can go into how you are doing this.
+It helps to let the interviewer know that you are actually getting better results this way.

 A lot of people think saying that they are a perfectionist is a good response to this question because it is slightly self-deprecating but still has a positive spin as well.
 And because of that, recruiters are tired of hearing that answer.
 Plus, it’s still mostly a brag and it does not do much to explain why that is a problem.